-When you are booking a cruise you will have the option of choosing an interior room, a room with a view, or a balcony room.
+When you are booking a cruise you will have the option of choosing an interior cabin, a cabin with a view, or a balcony cabin.
 And then , of course, there are suites which have balconies, a huge space, and often come with a butler.
-But for this article, I want to mention 5 of the biggest reasons for choosing at least a balcony room.
+But for this article, I want to mention 5 of the biggest reasons for choosing at least a balcony stateroom.
 Yes, they do cost more, and you might be tempted to just get an ocean view, but here are some things to consider before you make that decision for your next cruise.

 Ocean Air Anytime You Want It